-- Assisting the Tulsa Community College (TCC) NE Campus, to conduct an Annual Land Judging Contest in Oklahoma. - Coordinated efforts to host a Seasonal High Tunnel Workshop with 55 in attendance. - Utilizing Earth Team Volunteers for 350 hours of support for Outreach and Education efforts in Tulsa County and across Oklahoma. - Provided planning and technical support for land users to install 1 pond through OCC's State Cost Share Program during the year for livestock water.
+- Coordinated efforts to host a Seasonal High Tunnel on Farm Demo and Tour with 45 in attendance. - Utilizing Earth Team Volunteers for 120 hours of support for Outreach and Education efforts in Tulsa County and across Oklahoma. - Provided planning and technical support for land users to install 1 pond through OCC's State Cost Share Program during the year for livestock water.